FaradayRF/Faraday-Software/Tutorials/start/configuring-faraday.md

  * `DEFAULT_ALTITUDE` Altitude to default to when no GPS is present or is not used
  * `DEFAULT_ALTITUDE_UNITS`Altitude to default to when no GPS is present or is not used
  * `GPS_BOOT_BIT` ON/OFF to allow GPS to turn on at boot
+ * `GPS_PRESENT_BIT` Boolean value to inform Faraday whether there is a GPS present or not

 `[TELEMETRY]`
  * `UART_TELEMETRY_BOOT_BIT` ON/OFF sending telemetry over UART after boot